CLICK HERE to download the preliminary program

 Firing up a WtE Project – Explaining the legal framework in NSW

-There has been no State Significant Development Approval granted in NSW for a WtE project – yet.
-This talk will walk through the legislative planning requirements to obtain approval for such a project in NSW by providing hypothetical scenarios and drawing on examples of current proposal(s).
+There has been no State Significant Development Approval granted in NSW for an electricity generating WtE project – yet.
+This talk will walk through the legislative planning requirements in NSW and provide an overview of what it takes to obtain an SSD approval.

 David Jettner, Australian Paper (VIC)